FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_get_installed_devices/readme.md

 # RPC get-installed-nodes

-This RPC returns all installed devices from a selected topology.
+This RPC returns all installed devices from a specified topology.

 If no topology is specified, the output may contain devices from multiple topologies (CLI, NETCONF, gNMI).
-In this case devices must be installed with install request parameter "uniconfig-config:install-uniconfig-node-enabled" set to "true".
-Rpc with no topology is looking for nodes installed under UNICONFIG topology by default.
+In this case, devices must be installed with the install request parameter "uniconfig-config:install-uniconfig-node-enabled" set to "true".
+The RPC with no topology looks for nodes installed under the UNICONFIG topology by default.

 ## RPC Examples